maky-hnou/Dog_Breed_Classifier_API/README.md

 \q
 ```
 Make sure to change `db_name, db_user and db_password` by the ones you chose in settings.py.
+You may need to apply the changes you did by running `python3 manage.py migrate`.
 Then create a super user using: `python manage.py createsuperuser` and follow the steps.
 Once we finish, we can run our app.